DefinitelyTyped/tsd/README.md

 ### Do you have a grunt task to automate some TSD tasks?

 Of course!
-We are developing [grunt-tsd](https://github.com/DefinitelyTyped/grunt-tsd).
+The official plugin is aptly named [grunt-tsd](https://github.com/DefinitelyTyped/grunt-tsd).

 ### What is all this non-tsd stuff in `./src` and `./lib`?

-Author @Bartvds is incubating some modules and helpers there.
+Author @Bartvds is incubating some modules and helpers in this project.
 Most of these will be moved to their own packages at some point.

 ### Where do you keep background and work docs?